 Access gives macro actions, including OnError (similar to the “On Error” statement in VBA) and ClearMacroError, which helps in performing actions meanwhile the occurrence of error during macro execution.

 Along with that the SingleStep macro action helps you to switch into a single-step mode in your macro at any point of time.
-So, that you can see how your macro actually works at a time.
+So, that you can see how your Access macros actually works at a time.

 - Temporary variables: